wskingdom/Crowd-Hat/README.md

  This module works on top of the **Head** of detection methods and it can be tailored for each detection Head, thus we call it Crowd **Hat**.
  In this repository, Hat_LSC-CNN means Crowd Hat implemented on LSC-CNN, and likewise the others.

+### Updated 2024.4.19
+The authors are currently immersed in various research projects and burdersome curriculums this quarter.
+The codebase will be updated as soon as possible when time permits.
+We appreciate your understanding.

 ### Updated 2023.12.12
 This repository will be reorganized into a clearer format these days.